 Then Robertson hit Wright with a pitch -- almost certainly accidentally, since it loaded the bases.
-Incredibly, Boone Logan, whom Girardi brought in to protect a 1-run deficit with the bags juiced, did not pour gasoline on the fire, as he struck out the hopeless Duda.
+Incredibly, Boone Logan, whom Girardi brought in to protect a 1-run deficit with the bags juiced, did not pour gasoline on the fire, as he so frequently does, because he struck out the hopeless Duda.

-That was the final, as Bobby Parnell struck out David Adams, walked Ichiro Suzuki, struck out Lyle Overbay and got Travis Hafner to pop up to end the game.
+That was the final score, as Bobby Parnell struck out David Adams, walked Ichiro Suzuki, struck out Lyle Overbay and got Travis Hafner to pop up to end the game.

 WP: Brandon Lyon (2-2).
 SV: Parnell (8).
 LP: Robertson (3-1).

 The series continues tonight at Citi Field, with an actual ace, Hiroki Kuroda, starting against a faux ace, Matt Harvey.
 Then it moves over to Yankee Stadium II for games tomorrow and Thursday.

 Top 5 Reasons Why the Mets Are Not "The Tottenham of New York"